 18. Scott was using a megaphone as a vocal effect during STP performances.

 19. In 1995 Scott formed "The Magnificent Bastards" which recorded only two songs.
 The song "Mockingbird Girl" that was part of the soundtrack of the movie "Tank Girl" and a cover of the song "How Do You Sleep?" by John Lennon.

-20. In November 20, 2000 Scott was invited to the VH1 Storytellers program with Doors (minus Jim Morrison of course), in which he performed two of the band's songs with them: "Break on Through (To the Other Side)" and "Five to one ".
+20. On November 20, 2000, Scott was invited to the VH1 Storytellers program with "The Doors" (minus Jim Morrison of course), in which he performed two of the band's songs with them: "Break on Through (To the Other Side)" and "Five to one".

 22. In 2002, STP disbanded following severe disagreements between Scott and the DeLeo brothers.

-23. Scott already knew some of the members at Guns since he trained at the same gym with Duff, he was at the same rehab facility with Matt and played in a few shows with Dave.
+23. Scott already knew some of Guns members since he trained at the same gym with Duff, he was at the same rehab facility with Matt, and played in a few shows with Dave.

 24. Scott has released two albums with "Velvet Revolver": "Contraband" (2004) and "Libertad" (2007).

 25. In 2006 Scott founded a record company called SoftDrive Records.

 26. In 2007 Scott's brother died of heart disease.
 Scott wrote the songs "For a Brother", "Pills, Demons & Etc".
 From the album "Libertad" in memory of his brother.

 27. In 2008 Scott signed a distribution contract with Bug Music that allows him to receive funding to create various projects including writing new music and his part in the STP catalog.

 28. In 2009, Scott announced the launch of a clothing collection under the "Weiland for English Laundry" brand.